PangMeng92/SGL_v1/README.md

 This package provides the codes of:
-1) SGL w/o PL for SSPP with a standard biometric enrolment database (SSPP-se), run testSGL_ssppse.m; The AR_VariationDictionary_SGL.mat can be found in https://drive.google.com/open?id=11_JKSC6iDo2vObCxsmgRMLEmgjov7qno
+1) SGL w/o PL for SSPP with a standard biometric enrolment database (SSPP-se), run testSGL_ssppse.m; The AR_VariationDictionary_SGL.mat can be downloaded in https://drive.google.com/open?id=11_JKSC6iDo2vObCxsmgRMLEmgjov7qno

 2) Variation dictionary learning, run GenerateVariation_SGL.m